 Some children are happy with very little.
-Some spend a lot of the time being miserable, no matter what they have.
-If you are asking yourself, why do I have an unhappy child, you’ve come to the right place because I’m going to tell you a story that you’ll likely see much of your own struggles in.
+Some spend a lot of time being miserable, no matter what they have.
+If you are asking yourself, “Why do I have an unhappy child?” you’ve come to the right place because I’m going to tell you a story that you’ll likely see much of your own struggles in.
 This story has a lot to do with one of my favourite books.
-This book of mine is not a light book that rests easy in my hands at bedtime.
+This book of mine is not a light book that rests easily in my hands at bedtime.
 It’s not a book I can turn over at the corner to keep my place.
-It’s not even a book that I can leave around and spend the next day hunting for where I might have put it, like under the bed or on the side of the bath, a perilous place for any book by the way.
-No, my favourite book is 2000 pages long and over 100 years old and it’s not just a book, it’s a Bible.
-Not that Bible no, but certainly a Bible of it’s time.
-Titled, ‘Mrs Beeton’s Book of Household Management,’ it is a veritable cornucopia of knowledge with pearls of wisdom, many of which have long since been forgotten.
-Take, for example this pearl.
+It’s not even a book that I can leave around and spend the next day hunting for where I might have put it, like under the bed or on the side of the bath, a perilous place for any book, by the way.
+No, my favourite book is over 2000 pages long and over 100 years old, and it’s not just a book; it’s the Bible.
+Not that Bible, no, but certainly a Bible of its time.
+Titled “Mrs. Beeton’s Book of Household Management,” it is a veritable cornucopia of knowledge with pearls of wisdom, many of which have long since been forgotten.
+Take, for example, this pearl.

 “To yield to all the whims of a child and to pick up its toys when thrown away in mere wantonness, etc., is extremely foolish.”

 Ok, so what really makes an unhappy child

 There are more, but I’ll save those for another time.
 Let’s take a closer look at this one.
 Ok, how many parents actually do that, cater to all their children’s whims?
 Actually, I know quite a few, and it’s one of the things that I’d like for people to change, and ironically, it’s also what I do for a living, so if you’re asking yourself, “Why do I have an unhappy child?” then you’ll want to pay close attention.